 - In the Star Trek franchise, this is a time-honored tradition:

-- The original series has "The Naked Time", in which a disease makes everyone get progressively drunker, and a Hate Plague created by a malevolent Energy Being.
+- The original series has "The Naked Time", in which a disease makes everyone get progressively drunker, and "Day of the Dove" in which a Hate Plague was created by a malevolent Energy Being.
 In "This Side of Paradise", something was in the air that made an irradiated planet inhabitable, but made everyone happy and wanting to stay forever—except Captain Kirk.

-- Star Trek: The Next Generation also had the episode "The Game", in which aliens got the crew addicted to a video game that made them really mellow in order to take over the ship.
-Data, not being susceptible, had to be put out of commission.
+- The episode "The Game", in which aliens got the crew addicted to a video game that made them really mellow in order to take over the ship.
+Data, not being susceptible, has to be put out of commission.
 Guess who saved the ship...

-- Enterprise had "Singularity," in which a Negative Space Wedgie makes everyone obsess over trivial things.
-This one had many a Crowning Moment of Funny:
+- Star Trek: Enterprise has "Singularity," in which a Negative Space Wedgie makes everyone obsess over trivial things.

 - Power Rangers:

 - Mighty Morphin' Power Rangers, "Stop the Hate Master": A hate spell affects all but Aisha.